apache/druid/docs/querying/sql-functions.md

 ## THETA_SKETCH_NOT

 Returns a set difference of Theta sketches.
 Each input expression must return a Theta sketch.
-The [Theta sketch documentation](../development/extensions-core/datasketches-theta#aggregator) describes the optional `size` parameter.
+See [DataSketches Theta Sketch module](../development/extensions-core/datasketches-theta#aggregator) for a description of optional parameters.

 * **Syntax:** `THETA_SKETCH_NOT([size], expr0, expr1, ...)`
 * **Function type:** Scalar, sketch

 <details><summary>Example</summary>

-The following example estimates the number of distinct tail numbers that have no departures from the states of `CA`, `TX`, or `NY` based on the `flight-carriers` datasource.
+The following example estimates the number of distinct tail numbers in the `flight-carriers` datasource for flights not originating in CA, TX, or NY.

 ```sql
 SELECT